 1. Choose a location for your garden that gets full sun to partial shade.
-Make sure the location gets bright sun for at least a portion of the day, especially if your garden will include cacti.
+Ensure the location gets bright sun for at least a portion of the day, especially if your garden will include cacti.

-2. Prepare the outdoor garden's existing soil, removing the grass and weeds and breaking it up with a shovel.
-If you're replacing the soil in your planter, remove it now.
+2. Prepare the outdoor garden's existing soil removing the grass and weeds and breaking it up with a shovel.
+If you are replacing the soil in your planter, remove it now.

 4. Plan the placement of your succulents.
-Place them close together if you want a garden that's immediately full.
-Space them several inches apart if you'd like to give the plants an opportunity to grow and spread out.
+Place them close together if you want an immediately full garden.
+Space them several inches apart if you would like to allow the plants to grow and spread out.
 Keep in mind it can take a few months to a few years for the plants to fill in the garden completely, but this option saves money on plants.

 5. Wait a full week before you water your garden to allow the roots to harden and to recover from transplant damage.
 Water until the soil is completely moist, usually no more than five minutes, depending on garden size.